Yonkers Joint Custody Lawyer

 What if I don’t win joint custody?

 In the vast majority of cases, both parents have significant parenting time with a child.
 Even if you don’t have joint custody, chances are you’ll still have significant time with your child.
 If there are significant concerns, a parent might have parenting time under limited conditions such as orders not to consume alcohol or substances.
-A parent may have parenting time supervised by a third party if the court feels that it’s best for the children.
+A parent may have parenting time supervised by a third party if the court feels that it’s for the children.

 Who Is Eligible to Get Custody of a Child in New York?

 The mother and legal father of a child can petition for custody.
 The term “legal father” describes a man who has either signed an Acknowledgement of Paternity, received an Order of Filiation from the court, or is listed as the father on the child’s birth certificate.
 Each of these documents establishes paternity, that is , they verify that the man is the legal father of the child.